karthiknish/uk-visa/CONTENTFUL_SETUP.md

 ## Prerequisites

-- Contentful account with access to the space ID: `nql3d04airsl`
+- Contentful account with access to your space
-- Contentful Delivery API key: `9Kcr9YOi4y2_Eh11dLbPZcHimYVyMhKD-M-SlJPFMuM`
+- Contentful Delivery API key
-- Contentful Preview API key: `eXxryyNz07fe8vm5OWZCnHxY4k8o9W5TsGNMeiaPSfk`
+- Contentful Preview API key
 - Contentful Management Token (to be created in Contentful)

 ## Setup